Please ensure Javascript is enabled for purposes of website accessibility

 Medication Errors

-Prescribing the wrong medication, giving the wrong dosage or prescribing medications with adverse interactions or side effects can result in serious harm.
-A Philadelphia pharmacist may make a medical error in filling a prescription or a doctor may make an error in prescribing a medication; even clerical errors can result in dosage mistakes.
-If a medication error has compromised your health, you need to contact a medical malpractice attorney to make sure medical malpractice law is being upheld.
+Prescribing the wrong medication, giving the wrong dosage, or prescribing medications with adverse interactions or side effects can result in serious harm.
+A Philadelphia pharmacist may make a medical error in filling a prescription, or a doctor may make an error in prescribing a medication; even clerical errors can result in dosage mistakes.
+If a medication error has compromised your health, you must contact a medical malpractice attorney to ensure that medical Philadelphia medical malpractice law is upheld.

 Anesthesia Errors